sergekamanzi/Fraud-Detection/README.md

 - Class Weight: Balanced to handle class imbalance.

-Based on the repository image you provided, I can help you create a README section that includes instructions on how to access the Google Colab notebook and the saved model.
-Here's a sample `README.md`:

----

-# Fraud Detection

-## Project Title: FRAUD DETECTION

-### Problem Statement
-This project aims to develop a predictive model to detect/classify fraud detected or no fraud detected using different classical machine learning and deep learning algorithms.
-The primary focus is on comparing classical machine learning algorithms with advanced techniques to achieve the best results in fraud detection.

 ### Repository Structure
 - **fraud.ipynb**: Jupyter Notebook used to create, train, and evaluate the machine learning model.
 This notebook can be accessed via Google Colab for interactive execution.
 - **saved model**: A folder containing the saved model that was trained on the dataset.
 This model can be used for inference without needing to retrain.